SumitPokhrel/Gun_Deaths/README.md

-# Gun_Deaths
+# Analysis of Gun Deaths in US: 2012-2014
-Analysis of gun deaths in US
+This analysis explores gun related deaths in US from 2012 to 2014.The data primarily comes from the Centers for Disease Control and Prevention's [Multiple Cause of Death database](https://www.cdc.gov/nchs/data_access/VitalStatsOnline.htm#Mortality_Multiple).
+This is derived from death certificates from all 50 states and the DC.
+It is considered one of the most inclusive appraisal of firearm deaths.
+Special thanks to [Gun Deaths in America](https://fivethirtyeight.com/features/gun-deaths/) for parsing and cleaning the [data](https://github.com/fivethirtyeight/guns-data) which I used.